The Most Intense Moments From the Kavanaugh Confirmation Hearing

 Senator Dianne Feinstein brought up what happened to women before Roe. v.
 Wade — and the fact that Trump said he would nominate an “anti-choice” justice.

 Senator Feinstein talked about the time before Roe v.
-Wade, saying, “I saw what happened to young women who became pregnant” and seeing women get sentenced to federal prison for getting an abortion.
+Wade, saying, “I saw what happened to young women who became pregnant” and that she saw women get sentenced to federal prison for getting an abortion.
 “The president that nominated you has said, ‘I will nominate someone who is anti-choice and pro-gun.’
 We believe what he said.
 We cannot find the documents that absolve from that conclusion,” she said.
 “What women have won through Roe and a host of privacy cases, to be able to control their own reproductive systems, to have basic privacy rights, is really important to this side of the aisle.”

 This post has been updated.